C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

  ```

-Now you can start adding some entities to your dashboard.
+Now you can start adding some of those entities to your dashboard.

 Here's my lovelace configuration.
 In case you want to borrow anything from it:

  ```yaml
   - title: FireAngel
     path: fireangel